-HOBY alumni are encouraged to continue logging all of their community service and volunteer experiences in the years following their participation in a CLeW, a State Leadership Seminar, and the World Leadership Congress (WLC).
-Central PA HOBY alumni are challenged to complete a minimum of 100 hours of volunteer service, annually after their HOBY experience.
-There are a number of benefits of keeping your Leadership for Service (L4S) log up to date:
+HOBY alums are encouraged to continue logging all of their community service and volunteer experiences in the years following their participation in a CLeW, a State Leadership Seminar, and the World Leadership Congress (WLC).
+Central PA HOBY alums are challenged to complete at least 100 hours of volunteer service annually after their HOBY experience.
+There are several benefits of keeping your Leadership for Service (L4S) log up to date:

-Alumni in their junior and senior years of high school are eligible for the HOBY L4S Challenge Award and the President’s Volunteer Service Award, if they serve and log at least 100 hours in the year following their HOBY experience.
+Alums in their junior and senior years of high school are eligible for the HOBY L4S Challenge Award and the President’s Volunteer Service Award if they serve and log at least 100 hours in the year following their HOBY experience.

-Any alumnus who logs a total of 4,000 hours of service will receive the President’s Call to Service Award from HOBY.
+Any alumnus who logs 4,000 hours of service will receive the President’s Call to Service Award from HOBY.

 In addition, the L4S log can be printed and used as an appendix for college applications, scholarship applications, internship applications, and other opportunities where alums are asked to demonstrate their lifelong commitment to service.